Chalapathy brings out Thamotharampillai letters

 “Chalapathy's own research here, both in direction and depth, is itself pioneering: for the first time the whole history and drama (and its subtexts) of the Tamil printed book can be found in one dazzling single work that goes beyond antiquarian passion and bibliography to investigating the Tamil printed book as a cultural object, it's influence and impact on Tamil authors, publishers, printers and readers,” said a review appeared in The Hindu (which Chalapathy once called “as the acknowledged seat of Brahmin-hood”).

-Email this Article Email this article Print this Article Print this
+Email this article Print this

 Comments